top of page

 Going local, the only competition you have to worry about will be other businesses in the same region you’re working in.
 A good way to top your competitors is to have a strong local SEO.
 If you’re unsure where to start, this might be a good place to start.

-1. with Business Directories
+Business Directories

 Yelp is another strong contender and should be considered by businesses that want to improve their local SEO.
 With Yelp!, you should link back to your business website, correct information, and include accurate citations.